Qardho

 Qardho (Qardho, قرضو), also known as Gardo, is a city in the northeastern Bari region of Somalia, a district within the autonomous state of Puntland.

 History

 Until Somalia's Independence

 Qardho is one of a series of ancient settlements in northern Somalia.
-In the Arie valley, midway between the city and the town of Iskushuban, once lay a sizable town that had considerable structures with thick walls.
+In the Arie Valley, midway between the city and the town of Iskushuban, once lay a sizable town with considerable structures featuring thick walls.
 Qardho is also situated near the burial place of the immediate forefather of the Marehan Darod clan.

-This city was founded by Samater Jaamac Ahmed who was Wadalmoge, Majeerteen clan.
 In the early modern period, Qardho was a part of the Majeerteen Sultanate (Migiurtinia), centered in Aluula.
 It was later incorporated into Italian Somaliland during the early 20th century.

 Around Somalia's independence

-In 1959, Abdirashid Shermarke, later Somalia's president, became a member of the Somali Legislative Assembly as a representative of the Qardho.
+In 1959, Abdirashid Shermarke, who later became Somalia's president, became a member of the Somali Legislative Assembly as a representative of Qardho.

-In June 1981, the World Bank identified three areas in northeastern Somalia as promising for irrigation, one of which is between Erigavo-Qardho.
+In June 1981, the World Bank identified three areas in northeastern Somalia as promising for irrigation, one of which is between Erigavo and Qardho.
 The rest are near the Nugaal Valley and near Galkayo.